Answered By: Lynn VanLeer Last Updated: Feb 21, 2019 Views: 3485

 confidence interval OR margin of error OR sample error

-Note: You can also leave the other search boxes blank to do a broad search for any articles mentioning margin of error.
+If you leave the other search boxes blank it will search for any articles mentioning margin of error.

 Check the subject terms